Sport and leisure products

 In 2011, a group of major apparel and footwear brands and retailers, including this company, made a shared commitment to help lead the industry towards zero discharge of hazardous chemicals by 2020.
 It includes specific commitments and timelines to realize this shared goal.

-As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target; responsible corporate engagement in climate policy; report climate change information in mainstream reports as a fiduciary duty;
+As listed on the We Mean Business website, this company has committed to the following climate action initiatives: climate smart agriculture.

 When joining the Fair Labor Association (FLA) this company committed to promoting and complying with international labor standards throughout their supply chain.
 The FLA does not accredit the company itself; rather, they accredit the company's labor compliance program.
 Being granted accreditation implies that their workplace standards program is substantially in compliance with the FLA Code.